aadegoke74/aa.github.io/README.md

 A results-oriented Product Manager with a sincere dedication to crafting user-focused products that bolster business growth.
 Demonstrates a proven track record in translating market insights into effective product strategies and steering agile development teams to deliver premium products punctually and within budget.

 Experience/Skills
-Experiences/Skills:
+A results-driven Product Manager with a commitment to user-centric product development, leveraging data analytics and agile methodologies to drive business growth.
-- Led product launches, resulting in a significant revenue increase and market share expansion.
+- Conducted comprehensive market research and competitor analysis, resulting in a 10% increase in market share.
-- Directed cross-functional teams to enhance product features, improving customer satisfaction and retention.
-- Streamlined product development cycles, utilizing agile methodologies to boost efficiency and reduce time-to-market.
+- Implemented agile methodologies, boosting product development efficiency by 25%.
+- Collaborated with stakeholders to prioritize features based on customer needs, enhancing customer retention by 10%.
+- Managed product budgets and resources effectively, maximizing ROI.
-- Conducted in-depth market analyses and leveraged data analytics to inform strategic product decisions and risk mitigation.
+- Utilized data analytics and user feedback to refine product decisions continuously.
-- Orchestrated comprehensive go-to-market strategies and engagement initiatives to increase product adoption and enhance user experience.

-Achievements:
-- Achieved a 30% surge in revenue during the initial quarter post-product launch.
-- Boosted customer satisfaction by 20% through innovative product features.
-- Reduced time-to-market for new releases by 15%.
-- Led to a 10% growth in market share.
-- Enhanced product development efficiency by 25% with agile methodologies.
-- Increased customer retention by 10% by focusing on customer needs.
-- Maximized return on investment through adequate budget and resource management.
-- Contributed to a 20% rise in product adoption with potent market strategies.
+These strategies led to successful product launches, improved usability by 15%, and fostered enduring client relationships, contributing to a 20% rise in product adoption and mitigating risks throughout the product lifecycle.
-- Improved product usability and user experience by 15% through user testing and feedback.
+**Skills:** Data Analysis, Web Design and Development (jobruns.com) · Project Planning · Human Resources Information Systems (HRIS) · Microsoft Power BI · Agile Methodologies · Leadership · Business Strategy · Python (Programming Language) · Data Analysis

 #### Teacher, Economics, Business Management, Information Technology @ Aberdeen City Council (January 2015 - Present)
 Experience:
-- Seasoned Business Economics teacher.
-- Proficient in Python for statistical analysis, Excel, and database management.
+- Seasoned Business Economics teacher, proficient in Python for statistical analysis, Excel, and database management.
-- Demonstrates technological fluency in educational settings.
+- Demonstrates a strong track record in boosting students' technological fluency and readiness for a digitalised future.
-- Skilled in crafting engaging curricula and utilizing digital media for teaching.
+- Skilled in crafting engaging curricula that inspire dynamic learning experiences.
-- Tracks and predicts student examination outcomes.
-- Communicates effectively with students and their families, providing mentorship.
-- Leads extracurricular activities and enforces behavioural standards.
-- Committed to continuous professional development in educational trends and techniques.

-Achievements:
-- Boosted students’ readiness for a digitalized future.
-- Inspired dynamic learning experiences through engaging curricula.
-- Achieved maximum student engagement and comprehension with state-of-the-art teaching tools.
+- Utilises state-of-the-art teaching tools and digital media for maximum student engagement and comprehension.
-- Set ambitious targets to predict examination outcomes accurately.
+- Diligently tracks student progress, setting ambitious targets to predict examination outcomes accurately.
-- Aided students in overcoming academic and personal challenges.
+- Communicates student progress and areas needing improvement effectively with students and their families—acts as a mentor, aiding students in academic and personal challenges.
-- Promoted well-rounded student growth through extracurricular activities.
+- Leads and engages in extracurricular activities to promote well-rounded student growth.
+Enforces school behavioural standards to maintain a positive educational setting.
-- Provided fair, curriculum-aligned feedback on assignments.
+- Committed to continuous professional development, staying current with the latest educational trends and techniques, and providing fair, curriculum-aligned feedback on assignments.
-- Developed strong skills in Information Technology, Educational Technology, Business Analysis, and Analytical and Data Analysis.
+- Skills include Information Technology, Educational Technology, Business Analysis, Analytical and Data Analysis skills, and a strong background in teaching.

 #### Business Data Analyst @ Centre for Energy Research and Development, Nigeria (January 2002 - August 2008)
-Business Intelligence (BI) Data Analyst | CERD
+**Business Intelligence (BI) Data Analyst | CERD**
 - Engineered, designed, and maintained advanced data warehouses and BI solutions.
 - Transformed diverse data sources into organised formats using BI tools.
 - Produced valuable insights and comprehensive reports for informed decisions.

-Key Roles & Accomplishments:
+**Key Roles & Accomplishments:**
 - Data Integration: Gathered, cleaned, and integrated data from various sources into a centralised warehouse.
 - Database Design: Created efficient data warehouse architecture for analytics.
 - Data Modelling: Designed models for seamless querying and analysis.